oracle/helm-charts/tuxedo/charts/tuxedo-bankapp/README.md

 ## Using the Tuxedo `bankapp` Sample Application without Istio Ingress and SSL

-* To run the `Tuxedo bankapp sample application`, install this helm chart by running the following command:
+* To run the Tuxedo `bankapp` sample application, install this Helm chart by running the following command:

 ```shell
 helm install \